Sultanate of Sarawak

+The historical significance of the Sarawak Sultanate, alongside neighboring Malay kingdoms such as Santubong (near Kuching), Sadong (near Samarahan), Saribas, Kalaka (both in Betong Division), Lingga and Banting (both in Sri Aman) collectively shaped the pre-Brooke Sarawakian history.

+Etymology

+Sultan Tengah named his Sultanate as Sarawak Darul Hana meaning "place of peace and tranquility".

 History

-Origin
+Founding

-According to the Salahsilah Raja-Raja Brunei (Bruneian Royal Annals), the state was established following the demise of Sultan Muhammad Hassan, the monarch of the Bruneian Empire who ruled between 1582 and 1598.
-The death of the sultan witnessed the enthronement of Abdul Jalilul Akbar, the eldest prince of Muhammad Hassan as the Sultan of Brunei.
+According to the Salahsilah Raja-Raja Brunei (Bruneian Royal Annals), the state was established following the demise of Sultan Muhammad Hasan of Brunei who ruled between 1582 and 1598.
+The death of the Sultan saw the enthronement of Abdul Jalilul Akbar, the eldest prince of Muhammad Hasan as the Sultan of Brunei.
 However, the crowning of Abdul Jalil Akbar was objected by Pengiran Muda Tengah, claiming that the status of Abdul Jalilul was invalid as the elder prince was born before their father become the sultan, in contrast to the Pengiran who was born after his father's ascension to the throne, hence he believed that he had the superior right to inherit the kingdom.

-Already anticipating this dispute, the newly crowned Sultan of Brunei appointed the Pengiran Muda Tengah as the Sultan of Sarawak, a frontier territory far from the central core of the Bruneian kingdom.
-The departure of the Pengiran was accompanied by more than 1,000 soldiers from the Sakai, Kedayan, and Bunut tribes, all who are natives of Borneo.
-A coterie of Bruneian nobility also followed him to develop the administration system in the new kingdom.
-Today, a number of Kuching and the Sambas Malay community are able to trace their origin from these pioneers.
+Already anticipating this dispute, the newly crowned Sultan of Brunei appointed the Pengiran Muda Tengah as the Sultan of Sarawak, a frontier territory far from the administrative centre of the Bruneian empire.

-The new sultan constructed a fortified palace in Sungai Bedil, Santubong, turning the area into the royal, judicial and administrate capital of the kingdom.
+Sultan Tengah was accompanied by more than 1,000 soldiers from the Sakai, Kedayan, and Bunut tribes, all of whom are natives of Borneo, to Sarawak.
+A coterie of Bruneian nobility also followed him there.
+Sultan Tengah constructed a fortified palace in Sungai Bedil, Santubong in 1599, turning the area into the royal, judicial and administrate capital of the kingdom.
 He began to appoint his deputies and delegates, incorporating the position of Datu Seri Setia, Datu Shahbandar Indera Wangsa, Datu Amar Setia Diraja and Datuk Temenggong Laila Wangsa into the governance system.
-He was proclaimed sultan after completing the administration system of the new kingdom, bearing the regal name of Sultan Ibrahim Ali Omar Shah.
+He was proclaimed sultan after completing the administration system of the new kingdom, bearing the regnal name Sultan Ibrahim Ali Omar Shah.
 According to the Sambas Royal records, Sultan Tengah Manga was known as Sultan Abdul Jalil.